“After living with severe period pain for 17 years, treating it with a hysterectomy was the best gift I could give myself!” An endo warrior.

 - lesser infection risk

-- less long term pain
+- the less long-term pain

 - early mobilisation